 The outlets in the Philippines fit type A, B, and C. The standard voltage is 220 V and the standard frequency is 60 Hz.
 Meaning you won’t need an adaptor if you are coming from America, China, Japan, or Europe.
 However you may find that having a universal adapter with multiple USB ports comes in handy so you can charge multiple gadgets all at once.

 Waterproof Cell Phone Case

 Whether you’re island hopping on a boat, waterfall canyoneering, or snorkeling with whale sharks, you’ll want to capture photos and videos of all of your adventures.
 Keep your cell phone safe and dry with a universal waterproof case by JOTO while snapping away.

 If you want to keep more than just your cell phone dry while cruising around the islands, invest in a high–quality dry bag that’s large enough to handle your camera and other gear.
 If you don’t mind if your dry bag leaks a bit, there are plenty of smalls stands all over the country selling inexpensive options as well.

 You’ll likely be relying on your phone throughout the day for Google maps, restaurant reviews, and taking photos of the landscape.
 Make sure your phone doesn’t run out of juice by investing in a power bank.
-This one by Anker is small and waterproof so you don’t need to worry about keeping it dry while island hopping in the Philippines!
+This one by FosPower is small and waterproof so you don’t need to worry about keeping it dry while island hopping in the Philippines!